The Innovation

 Initially a new set of the Pāḷi Phonetic Alphabet was proposed to the Royal Society of Thailand, based on our findings from the Kaccāyana Pāḷi Grammar.
 Though the phonetics made pronunciation easier when reciting Pāḷi words, those who are unfamiliar with Pāḷi or the usage of phonetical symbols may still have difficulty reciting the text properly.
 The use of a more international musical symbol was thus employed in order to assist with Pāḷi pronunciation rules and rhythmic emphasis, for example to write the sound of Lahu (quick syllable) and Garu (prolonged syllable).

-Working together with music specialists, Pāḷi Monotone Music Notation was created specifically for the purpose of standardizing Lahu and Garu recitation in 2015.
+Working together with music specialists, the Pāḷi Monotone Music Notation was created specifically for the purpose of standardizing Lahu and Garu recitation in 2015.
 The project then collaborated with a professor of voicing to record the sound according to place and manner of oral articulation should be based on the Kaccāyana Pāḷi Grammar.
-A patented program No.46390 was created in 2016 to automaticly compile the digital sound recording, based on the new notation using Artificial Intelligence Technology (AI).
+A patented program No.46390 was created in 2016 to automatically compile the digital sound recording, based on the new notation using Artificial Intelligence Technology (AI).
 This digital Pāḷi recitation has been named Saj-jhā-ya Recitation and it is now available on a mobile device application.
 In addition, over 50 copyrights of innovative printing and electronic typsetting programmes have been registered in 2017.

 To accompany this digital content there is a 40-Volume Commemorative Reference Tipiṭaka Publication, known as King Bhumibol's Edition and Queen Sirikit's Edition -- the Sajjhāya Phonetic Editions.
 (The King's Edition, containing the Pāḷi phonetic reference and the Queen's Edition, containing the Pāḷi Monotone Music Notation)